 Unlike an annotated bibliography that summarizes sources in a list, a literature review discusses the themes, trends, and theories in a prose format.
 Your job in writing a literature review is to evaluate and synthesize the literature in order to make connections among scholarly works and to find gaps in the literature that your research could address.

-The "Begin Composing" portion of the Literature Review page from the Writing Center at UNC - Chapel Hill provides several effective strategies for writing the literature review:
+The Steps to a Lit Review page from the Williams Writing Center provides several effective strategies for writing the literature review:

 Refer back to the examples in section 2 to observe how these scholars have organized and written their literature reviews.